<< ROLE PLAYING BY PUTTING YOURSELF IN THEIR POSITION: EXAMPLE:

 make the decisions.
 In a formal group, find out who makes the decisions.

-For example, you expected good coverage in the local paper because the
+For example, you expected good coverage in the local paper because

 reporter was very interested in your position, but no article appeared.
-Take a

-new view of the newpaper by Role Playing separately the reporter and the
+new view of the newpaper by Role Playing separately the reporter and

 editor.
 In the end it is the editor who decides what appears in print.